- Dr Isabelle Darmon

 - MSc Politics and Sociology, Birkbeck College, University of London

 - MA Hautes Etudes Commerciales (HEC Paris), France

 Courses convened and taught

-Sociology 2A (contribution to teaching) (convened by Hugo Gorringe)
+Sociology 2A (teaching unit on capitalism) (convened by Hugo Gorringe)

 The Social Life of Food (co-convening with Dr Niamh Moore, teaching)

-Global Environment: Key Issues (contribution to teaching) (convened by Elizabeth Bomberg)
+Global Environment: Key Issues (contribution to teaching) (convened by Elizabeth Cripps)